graciemcguire/hello-node/README.md

-a silly little CLI note taking app to practice using node
+a silly little CLI note taking app to practice using node.js